 This is ATR (ability to repay) thanks to modern terms.
 It means you can prove you make the money necessary to pay your bills, all of them, including your new mortgage payment.
 There are a myriad of loan options, including 50% debt to income, a rather standard 40 (or more) percent and a host of other options that vary based on how they account for your income.

-No credit = Great capacity and collateral (and there are a few alternative forms of credit)
+Bad credit = Great capacity and collateral (such as more money down and more money in reserves and there are a few alternative forms of credit)

 I would be happy to consult on your unique situation.
 Corey Vandenberg